timjansen/sparkplug.js/README.md

 ## Limitations

 Sparkplug.js has some limitations:
-* All AMD modules <strong>must define an id</strong>, because sparkplug.js does work on a file basis
+* All AMD modules <strong>should define an id</strong>, because sparkplug.js does not know file names.
+To include anonymous modules without id, see the Troubleshooting section below.
 * sparkplug.js will not load files given to <code>require()</code>, only modules that called <code>define()</code> with their id
 * sparkplug.js does not load/initialize asynchronously.